chew-in/computational_physics/2_emergence/README.md

 Monte Carlo Simulations: Due to the complexity of solving the Ising model analytically, numerical techniques like Monte Carlo simulations are often used to study the behavior of the model and explore its phase transitions.

-1. First paragraph of text for the list item.
-This can be a long paragraph with multiple lines of text.

-   Here is the continuation of the first paragraph for the same list item.
-You can add more text as needed.

-2. Second list item with a new paragraph of text.
-This is a separate item in the list.

-   And here is the continuation of the second paragraph for the same list item.
-You can also add more text here.

 Read up a bit on Ising models.
 Besides the usual (Wikipedia, etc.) a few good starting points are: